Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 On some specific infrastructures, certain requests must be routed to a specific farm.
 For example, to handle rare but data-intensive requests without impacting production, such as analytical requests that work on a read-only copy of the data with a server having a higher memory volume.

-If, for example, the request is sent :
+If, for example, the request is sent:

-- with the **POST** method ;
+- with the **POST** method;
 - on a URL matching **"^/.*/batch-analytics$"**.

 Then, you would need a route with two rules, one of which uses a regular expression.

-In practice, this gives a route as follows :
+In practice, this gives a route as follows:

 | Field | Value and description |
 | :--- | :--- |